prockley/prockley.github.io/_posts/2014-12-28-Flight-Departures-Ireland.md

 Over the period, numbers flying to Africa went from 23,200 to 328,700.
 Most of this is due to the much greater numbers flying to the Canary Islands on __scheduled__ flights. _When I went back to the CSO data it was clear that there had been a correspondingly large decrease in the numbers flying on unscheduled flights_.

 The equivalent figures for Asia show that passenger numbers increased from 2,100 per year to 322,600 - _an average growth rate of 88% per year_.
-Much of this is due to huge expansion in traffic to the UAE.
+Much of this is due to the huge expansion in traffic to the UAE.

 ---